menaceXnadin/Nepse_Ticker-Discord-Bot/README.md

 ## Using the Bot

 Once the bot is running, you can type commands in your Discord server where the bot is present.
 Start with `!helpnepse` to see all available commands and begin interacting with the NEPSE Ticker Bot!

+## Demo

+Watch a demonstration of the bot in action: https://youtu.be/RLxecOzjsJ0

 ## Contributing